All of your laundromat questions, answered

 Subject to approvals, commercial laundry experts Richard Jay can

-need to establish your laundromat.
+everything you need to establish your laundromat.

 Expect to invest between $100,000 and $400,000 in